jundalisay/sp/content/en/research/sarkar/sociology/part-11b.md

 Pratyakśa Váhyavastuváda accepts the universe as infinite, that is, anádii and ananta or beginningless and infinite when Caetanya or Consciousness becomes álayiibhúta or objectivated then it becomes jiṋána.

-The outer world is transitory but due to rapid movement (Saiṋcara or Prati-saiṋcara: extroversion or introversion) it appears to exist constantly.
+**The outer world is transitory but due to rapid movement (Saiṋcara or Prati-saiṋcara: extroversion or introversion) it appears to exist constantly.**

-According to Hindu philosophy Saiṋcara means “to go away from Brahma” and Pratisaiṋcara means “to come near to Brahma,” that is Saiṋcara means the Vikarśanii Shakti of Brahma and Prati-saiṋcara means the Ákarśanii Shakti of Brahma.
+- Saiṋcara means “to go away from Brahma” and the Vikarśanii Shakti of Brahma
+- Pratisaiṋcara means “to come near to Brahma” and the Ákarśanii Shakti of Brahma

 Anumeyaváhya Vastuváda accepts the waves of Jiṋána as a permanent entity (sattá).

 There is the external world but the world will never be realized.

 When the waves of consciousness (Jiṋána) come, the mind takes a form according to the Saḿskáras or potential reactions of past actions of the Citta or mental plate.

 Formations created in the mind are taken to be Satya or veracity.

 When Jiṋána comes in contact with Álambana or desideratum, Citta takes a form: it takes the outward álambana as the object realized.

 Sarvashúnyaváda is also called Mádhyamika Darshana and was propounded by Shriinágárjuna.